Sharpening: the basics. Sharpen anything from knives to axes and scissors.

 What is stropping?

-A second way to sharpen your knives is with the help of a sharpening steel.
+A second method to sharpen your knives is by using a sharpening steel.
 This method is mostly used for the frequent maintenance of kitchen knives.
 There are ceramic and diamond-coated sharpening steels.

 Sharpening with a sharpening steel